 Research Interests and Activities

-It is a very exciting time to be working in this field due to the new tools available for research.
-We are now building an Ultratrace Non-Target Laboratory (UNTARGET Lab) at Science for Life Laboratory (SciLifeLab) which will house (ultra)high resolution mass spectrometers for discovery of important new chemical contaminants in air, water and blood.
-The surrounding research environment at SciLifeLab specializes in genomics, epigenomics, proteomics, functional biology and bioimaging, creating endless possibilities to investigate the questions that we have using best-available biomolecular technologies.
+My research group has developed the Ultratrace Non-Target Laboratory (UNTARGET Lab) at Science for Life Laboratory (SciLifeLab) which houses ultrahigh resolution mass spectrometers for discovery of important new chemical contaminants in air, water, and human biofluids.
+The surrounding research environment at SciLifeLab specializes in genomics, epigenomics, proteomics, functional biology, bioimaging, and biostatistics, creating great possibilities to investigate our questions using best-available biomolecular technologies and methods.

 I completed my doctoral degree in toxicology at University of Guelph in 2002, and then trained in environmental chemistry at University of Toronto as a postdoctoral fellow in 2003.
 I was awarded an NSERC fellowship to continue my postdoctoral training in pharmaceutical sciences at University of Toronto in 2004.
 I then worked as a Professor at University of Alberta from 2004-2016, and moved to Stockholm University and SciLifeLab in 2017.
 My research group’s publications are accessible on Google Scholar and have been ‘Highly Cited’ (Thomson Reuters, 2014).
 I’m an elected member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists.
 Since 2020 I have served as Associate Editor for Environmental Science & Technology Letters.

 Current Postdoctoral Fellows: